 As a parent, you already have a great deal to worry about with your children.
 When they’re very young, the great fear is that they might be kidnapped or harmed by a stranger.
 As they age, the fears become more insidious.
 Rather than being fearful of a stranger watching the school playground, you start to wonder about their friends and the peer pressure your child may be under to try drugs and alcohol.
 Simply talking to your kids isn’t enough.
-You should also be armed with the facts, know how to look for warning signs and have a game plan for the next step if you suspect abuse.
+You should also be armed with the facts on drug abuse in high school, know how to look for warning signs and have a game plan for the next step if you suspect abuse.

 The National Institute on Drug Abuse reports that illicit drug use remains high among teenagers.
 It is currently estimated that more than 22 percent of high school seniors have used marijuana at some point in the last month.
 The agency also reports that 15 percent of seniors have used a prescription medication for non-medicinal purposes in the last year.
 The good news in this survey is that the use of heavier drugs, including inhalants and cocaine, is continuing a downward trend.
 Fewer teens are smoking cigarettes, and alcohol use among teens is also in a decline.
 However, the danger of more people using marijuana and abusing prescription drugs should not be underestimated.

 Teens often believe that they’re just blowing off steam on the weekends, but the effects of the drugs can last much longer.
 One of the problems with drug use is that it makes it harder for teens to focus and pay attention.
 They may also develop a pattern of turning to drugs or alcohol when they’re struggling, and this sets them up for a lifetime of problems.
 They’re more likely to have unprotected sex, and the steady use increases their risk of either committing or being victimized by sex crimes.
 Physical side effects of drug abuse range from heart attacks and strokes to permanent brain damage, and even death.